norairlabs/docs-norairlabs-com/docs/sdk/products/modules-bay-x24/instruction-set/set-output-type.md

 Parameter ‘V’ ( Received packet, byte[4] ) : The flashing period value is a multiplier to obtain multiples of ~300ms.
 For example, if the flashing period is set to 3, the output will pulse approximally ON for 1 second and OFF for 1 second.
 This constitutes a duty cycle of 50% always.
 The type must be of ‘Flashing’ type for the flashing feature be valid.
+This is useful to make, for example, LEDs flash independently with flashing cycles diferent from each other.